Best Grow Lights for Beginners

 • No noisy fans

-• Something that actually fits a normal UK home (desk, shelf, kitchen counter, windowsill)
+• Something that fits a normal UK home (desk, shelf, kitchen counter, windowsill)

 If you want to understand how indoor plant lighting works more generally, the RHS lighting guide is an excellent place to start.